LI3DS/pg-li3ds/tests/readme.rst

 We use pytest for testing in addition to a temporary PostgreSQL database thanks to pyembedpg

+Dependencies: check that gcc and readline (e.g., libreadline-dev on Debian, readline on MacOS) are installed.

 Start a dedicated Python virtualenv, and install dependencies::

     pip install -r requirements.txt